henry4k/konstrukt/documentation/Packages.md

 The physical locations of packages are resolved using a list of search paths, separated by semicolons.

-For example if the search paths look like that:
+For instance if the list looks like that:
 `/home/nick/.apoapsis/packages;/usr/share/apoapsis/packages` and the user wants to mount a package called `example`, the following paths are tried: